Brief Instructions and FAQs for Cut’n’Paste Weed Gels

-For Cut’n’Paste Shrub and Tree, Bamboo Buster, Paste’n’Waste and MetGel
+For Cut’n’Paste (Original and RollOn), Bamboo Buster, Glymax, MetGel and Picloram Gel.

 Its as easy as 1 2 3 …

-1. Cut the weed down to about 50mm above the ground make a level stump so the paste doesn’t run off (or paste the underside of some leaves)
+1. Cut the weed down to about 50mm above the ground make a level stump so the gel doesn’t run off (or paste the underside of some leaves).

-2. Take your bottle in hand and holding it upside down, gently squeeze a thick layer of gel onto the whole surface of the cut stem and some of the surrounding bark.
+2. Hold the bottle upside down and gently but IMMEDIATELY apply the gel (a delay of only a few seconds makes a difference particularly with bamboo) squeezing a thick layer of gel onto the whole surface of the cut stem and some of the surrounding bark.

 3. Wave your weeds goodbye!
 The stump won’t regrow.

 PLEASE read detailed instructions for the conscientious to ensure best results from your Cut’n’Paste products.
 It’s always better than reading the instructions after something hasn’t worked.

 Cut’n’Paste Original is recommended for your leafy weeds that don’t have a decent stem.
 Simply apply a thin smear of gel onto the underside of a few leaves, particularly new and central leaves.
 This keeps the gel dry in rain and is less likely to wash off.

 Cut’n’Paste products are the lowest possible toxicity systemic herbicides money can buy!
 At 9.1D toxicity rating they fall below dangerous goods classification.